jackytck/cloud-downloader-docker/README.md

 ### Overview

-For downloading files from cloud storage to local disk.
+For downloading files from cloud storage or direct urls to local disk.

 #### Work Flow